The Last Stand Header

 Overview

-The Last Stand is a wave-based combat game puts you in the center of a brutal arena, facing off against increasingly challenging enemies.
-Designed with Souls-like mechanics—including dodge rolling, and healing flasks, it was created as a rebuild of an earlier student project of mine.
-The focus of this version was to completely rework the feel of combat, making it more fluid, fair, and visually engaging.
+The Last Stand is a wave-based combat game that puts you in the center of a medieval arena, facing against increasingly challenging enemies.
+Designed with Souls-like mechanics such as dodge rolling and healing flasks, it is a rebuild of an earlier student project of mine.
+This version focuses on completely reworking the combat feel to make it more fluid, fair, and visually engaging.

 Gameplay Features

-- Responsive Combat: Enhanced hit reactions, camera shake, sound effects, and particle systems work together to make each attack feel impactful and satisfying.
+The combat has been improved with enhanced hit reactions, camera shake, sound effects, and particle systems which all work together to make each attack feel impactful and satisfying.

 Enemy Types

-Each enemy class has its own attack patterns and behavior, adding variety and tactical depth to each wave.
+Each enemy class has its own attack patterns and behavior, adding variety to the gameplay.

 Development Details